chakra-ui/chakra-ui/packages/chakra-ui/README.md

 - Accessible.
 Chakra UI components follows the WAI-ARIA guidelines specifications.

-- Dark Mode 😍: All components work in dark mode compatible.
+- Dark Mode 😍: All components are dark mode compatible.

-## Install and use components
+# Installing Chakra UI

 ⚡️Chakra UI is made up of multiple components and tools which you can import one by one.
 All you need to do is install the `chakra-ui` package: